m0-foundation/ttg/README.md

 # TTG (Two Token Governance)

-A TTG, "Simple Participation Optimized Governance," is a governance mechanism that uses token voting to maintain lists and manage communal property.
+A TTG, "Two Token Governance" is a governance mechanism that uses token voting to maintain lists and manage communal property.
 As its name implies, it primarily optimizes for token holder participation.
 A TTG is primarily used for **permissioning actors** and should not be used for funding/financing decisions.

 ## Development